 This is the companion post.
 Check it out: How to Stop Your Drawings From Smudging

-Hold the can about 12″ (30cm) away.
-Better to be further away than too close.
-Multiple light coats are always better than a single heavy coat.
+Hold the can about 12″ (30cm) away from the surface and for best results apply multiple light coats rather than a single heavy coat.

 Spray in a well-ventilated area, the chemicals are strong and some fixatives stink.
-I wouldn’t spray indoors, certainly not without a mask at least and well away from the furniture.
+I wouldn’t spray indoors, certainly not without a mask, and well away from the furniture.

-When you have finished, hold the can upside down and spray the nozzle one last time to keep it from clogging.
+When you’ve finished, hold the can upside down and spray the nozzle one last time to keep it from clogging.

 Can You Use Hairspray to Preserve Your Drawings?

-For one thing, branded hairspray is not much cheaper than fixative and they add conditioners, scents, and oils.
+For one thing, branded hairspray is not much cheaper than fixative, plus they add conditioners, scents, and oils.
 Add to that, the design of the nozzle may not deliver a fine, even mist.
 Why take the risk?

 If the hairspray ingredients list oils such as silicone, dimethicone, vitamin A or E, or chemicals ending in “glycol,” don’t use them.